Cyber Risk Assessment for Capital Management: Concluding Remarks and Future Directions

 {Throughout this study, the focus is on cyber losses with quantifiable values.
 Some losses, such as the loss of reputation, are difficult to estimate owing to the lack of historical data.
 However, the proposed framework would still be applicable if those losses were quantified using alternative approaches.
 For example, reputational losses could possibly be estimated using a business analytics approach based on assumptions about the impact of reputation on future cash flows or equity value changes.
 For other losses, of which the stakes are usually considered too high to analyze from a cost-benefit perspective, such as impacts on national security, a cost-benefit argument can be made nevertheless by stating that benefits are so high that any cost is worthwhile.}

-{ Evidence for the practicality and usefulness of the proposed framework can be found in some already existed cyber risk management products and services in the industry.
+Evidence for the practicality and usefulness of the proposed framework can be found in some already existing cyber risk management products and services in the industry.
 Other than the aforementioned tool built by \citet{Thrivaca}, KPMG has also developed a scenario-based cyber risk modeling and quantification model, which has a structure similar to the cascade model used in this study (see \citet{kpmg_cyber_2020}).
-Comparing to the existing solutions in the market, the framework proposed in this paper could provide a scientific foundation and hence offer more reliable and convincing results in the longer run.}
+Compared to the existing solutions in the market, the framework proposed in this paper could provide a scientific foundation, and hence offer more reliable and convincing results in the long run. {In addition, we have shown that the cascade structure in the proposed framework resembles elements in CIS Controls, which also overlap regulatory frameworks such as SP 800-53 (see \citet{joint_task_force_interagency_working_group_security_2020}).
+Because of this, we have the vision that the proposed robust model can potentially be integrated into the regulation.}